sungnga/react-ecommerce/react-frontend/README.md

 **3. User signup success and error handling**
 - In Signup.js file:
-  - When form submit button is clicked, we send the data to backend to create a new user using the signup() method
+  - When form submit button is clicked, we send the data to backend to cr               eate a new user using the signup() method
   - This is an async operation.
 The data we get back is either an error or a success
   - If it's an error, set error property state to the data.error we get back and set success state to false
   - If it's a success, clear the form input fields and set success state to true